Police: Florida man who questioned government powers slain

 Hallett, 50, ran an entity called E-Clause LLC that featured a Facebook page filled with documents, graphics and articles about whether governments have authority in many instances over individuals.
 This viewpoint is frequently summarized as the “sovereign citizen” movement.

-Petrie-Blanchard, who turns 34 on Thursday, was being held without bail Tuesday in a jail in Lowndes County, Georgia.
+Petrie-Blanchard, who turns 34 Thursday, was being held without bail Tuesday in a jail in Lowndes County.
 It was not clear if she had a lawyer to represent her.

 Lowndes County Sheriff Ashley Paulk said Petrie-Blanchard, after her arrest, began questioning whether his office had authority to detain her.